tkunstek/serverless-authentication-boilerplate/README.md

 You need to deploy the API by hand after the changes.

+The redirect URI that needs to be defined in oauth provider's application settings is the callback endpoint of the API.
+For example if you use facebook login, the redirect URI is https://*API-ID*.execute-api.us-east-1.amazonaws.com/dev/authentication/callback/facebook and for google https://*API-ID*.execute-api.us-east-1.amazonaws.com/dev/authentication/callback/google.

 ## <a id="env-vars"></a>Environmental variables

 Open _meta/variables/s-variables-STAGE.json where STAGE is the stage you are using e.g. s-variables-dev.json in "dev" stage.